That is a shocking suggestion isn't it?

 Update May 2nd 2017: Leaders of the Sanhedrin.

 I mentioned Gamaliel I up above.
 He is traditionally the Nasi of the Sanhedrin till about 50 AD.
-Then his son Simeon or Shimon II is from 50-70.
+Then his son Simeon or Shimon II is from 50-70, some have already theorized he could be Simon the Pharisee of Luke 7.

 After 70 AD things get more clouded.
 Sometimes no one is listed between Simon II and Gamaliel II.
 But often Gamaliel II (the son of Simon II) isn't said to have become Nasi till 80 AD.